Didisimmons/Flybody-gym/TEST.md

 4. Footer
     1. On a PC, go to the Timetable page and scroll down to the footer.

-    2. Repeat the verification procedures (I-VI) on the homepage's footer, rates page, and timetable page.
+    2. Repeat the verification procedures ( i - vi) on the homepage's footer, rates page, and timetable page.

           These steps are followed on the instructor's page, the same impact is observed.
 However, it was discovered that the third column was not hidden on mobile devices, so a fix was added to the footer to hide the third column.
 This was resolved by appending the class “d-none d-sm-block” to the third column, which resolved the issue of the three columns appearing on a mobile device.